-The conventional understanding is that the most important role is to facilitate the exchange of goods and services, is essential for the smooth functioning of the modern society.
+The conventional understanding is that the most important role of this game is to facilitate the exchange of goods and services, which is considered to be essential for the smooth functioning of the modern society.
 To be a successful participant in this game, you need to at least master your personal Finances, i.e., your own personal contribution in this game – measured in monetary terms.

 In order to achieve this mastery, it’s necessary to understand the rules of the game of Finance.
-While it may be possible to understand the rules of the game at a high level qualitatively, for understanding the rules of the game of Finance at a deeper level, you need to familiarize yourself in the language of basic Math.
-Developing fluency in basic Math is the only reliable way to make the rules of personal Finance does NOT require proficiency in advanced Math – instead familiarity with the language of basic Math is sufficient for this purpose.
+While it may be possible to understand the rules of the game at a high level qualitatively, these rules are inherently quantitative in nature.
+Since quantitative rules are best understood using Math, Math is the language of Finance.
+However, understanding the rules of personal Finance does NOT require proficiency in advanced Math – instead familiarity with the language of basic Math is sufficient for this purpose.